 I’ve often made reference on My Money Design that time is the only true currency.
 Even when we think of money as a currency, really all we’re doing with it is buying the convenience of goods and services that we would otherwise have to use our time to obtain.
 And while as deep or philosophical as I think I’m being, I was pleasantly surprised to come across a movie a movie with a subtle plot that made me think about how our society looks at the value of time and money. … [Read more...] about The Value of Time and Money

 We spend an awful lot of time on My Money Design talking about not only how to successfully plan for retirement, but even some strategies for how to get there as early as possible.
 Why?
 Because I think that financial freedom and the ability for you to choose what you do with your time are some of the most gratifying things you can accomplish in your lifetime.
 The big question then is: What is it that I want to do with all this time once I finally have it? - That’s a very good question, and not one to take lightly.
-Having some post retirement ideas and goals for what you’ll do with … [Read more...] about My Post Retirement Ideas for When I Become Financially Free
+Having some post retirement ideas and goals for what you’ll do with yourself is just as important as the planning it took to get you there. … [Read more...] about My Post Retirement Ideas for When I Become Financially Free

 The tagline to My Money Design has always been designing financial freedom.
 For as long as I’ve been into reading financial books and blogs about money, I’ve seen a lot of them try to answer the question of what is financial freedom.
 However, I feel as though the weight of this term often gets lost or trivialized.
 In this post, we’re going to layout a definition for financial freedom and explain where we need to focus in order to achieve it. … [Read more...] about What is Financial Freedom – The Easy to Follow Explanation